Rogue Wave Marketing, West Bend, WI

 The following are samples of copy-writing done for specific, objective-driven projects:

-Copy for personal letter
+Copy for personal letter on owner’s letterhead.

 The word on the street is that more change will take place

 in the next few years than has transpired in the past several centuries.

 Unsettling thought, isn’t it — that losing touch with current changes could result in products and services becoming obsolete.
 (And that it doesn’t take long when the time comes.)

 The standards we use to measure life and business (paradigms) are changing.
 Fast.

 We’re moving away from industrial age rules into the rules of the information age.
 From domestic to international competition.
 From externally driven, material values to internally driven, quality of life values.
 Stable markets and suppliers are giving way to fluid markets and suppliers who flex with changing needs.
 Scary.

 Birth rates are now on the decline, and instead of a predominantly male work force (as in the industrial age and before), the workplace is filled with men, women, minorities, baby boomers and baby busters, all with individual ideas of what should be.
 Employees who used to accept hierarchical roles now call for increasing influence in corporate decision making.

 It used to take about 10 years for a new idea to grow into maturity and emerge on the market.
 Not it takes about 18 months.
 Mechanical technology is being elbowed out by electronic wizardry. this rapid, unpredictable, age of innovation has changed the way we measure business success.